How Southport Makes the Big Calls

 Southport Croquet Club president Charlie Ernst has made plenty of these calls.
 One of the biggest: how to maintain their lawns.

 Good decisions aren't always about cutting costs.
 Sometimes they're about making the club a better place to be.
 When Southport got a liquor license, it wasn't about selling drinks.
 It was about giving members a reason to stay after the game.
+A cold drink on the veranda after a game keeps people around longer, and that social time is what turns casual players into committed members.

 💡